DonutzAndCoffee/DonutzMozaPlugin/README.md

 <br>Buy me a coffee if you want at [Paypal](https://paypal.me/donutz75?country.x=DE&locale.x=de_DE).

+## Source Code Availability

+This repository only contains the compiled version of the Simhub Moza Plugin.
+The source code is **not publicly available**.

 ## Installation:
 Just drop all three .dll files (DonutzMozaPlugin.dll, MOZA_API_C.dll and MOZA_API_CSharp.dll) into your Simhub install folder and restart Simhub.